Hormones and menstruation: what happens during the menstrual cycle?

 • irregular or absent (amenorrhea)

-Hormones during the menstrual flow and the cycle play a determining role.
+Hormones during menstrual flow and the cycle play a decisive role.

 A physiological change

-Indeed, under the influence of hormonal variations, the woman's reproductive system will evolve in several phases and repeat itself over time.
-Hormones are completely natural in the physiological changes observed.
-Do not hesitate to consult a doctor or a gynecologist if these physiological changes are too restrictive.
+In fact, under the influence of hormonal variations, a woman's reproductive system evolves in several phases and repeats itself over time.
+Hormones play a natural role in these physiological changes.
+Do not hesitate to consult a doctor or gynaecologist if these physiological changes are too restrictive.

-Hormones play a determining role in the menstrual flow.
+Hormones play a decisive role in menstrual flow.
 Hormonal variations are involved in all phases before, after and during menstruation.
-They trigger the blood flow, the ovarian system and the expulsion of the corpus luteum.
-In addition to a direct link with the onset of menstruation, hormones will trigger important physical and psychological symptoms.
+They trigger blood flow, the ovarian system and the expulsion of the corpus luteum.
+In addition to a direct link with the onset of menstruation, hormones also trigger important physical and psychological symptoms.

 Which hormones decrease during menstruation?

-When a new menstrual cycle begins, menstruation makes its appearance.
+When a new menstrual cycle begins, menstruation kicks in.
 Two substances are at their lowest: estrogen and progesterone.
-They trigger menstrual bleeding and menstrual symptoms such as stomach aches or menstrual migraines.
+They trigger menstrual bleeding and menstruation-related symptoms such as stomachaches and menstrual migraines.